 Your proposal provides a blueprint of your book concept to a prospective publishing house, and should clearly demonstrate how and why your book will sell.
-Your proposal package should contain anything and everything needed to convince us the agent and an editor that your book is worth publishing.
+Your proposal package should contain anything and everything needed to convince the agent and editor/publisher that your book is worth publishing.

 The following are essential components in any non-fiction book proposal:

 Title Page: Includes title, subtitle, author name(s), address, phone number, and e-mail address.
 Upon signing with an agent, you will also include your agent’s name and contact information on this page.